lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 Half of the Bootloader Assets area is unused.
 We expect to use the free space to store fonts and other graphical assets that will be rendered by Enhanced MCUBoot.

+The Bootloader Assets area doesn't use any Flash File System (like littlefs).
+We'll learn why in a while.

 Let's discover how PineTime's ST7789 Display Controller renders graphics...

 # Blasting Graphics to ST7789 Display Controller on PineTime